 Abortion and contraception also are precipitating the crisis of the family by separating the two ends of the conjugal union.
-Abortion suppresses straight away the procreated infant, while chemical contraception blocks the procreation inscribed in the very union of the
+Abortion suppresses straight away the procreated infant, while chemical contraception blocks the procreation inscribed in the very union of the spouses.
+Contraception, then, predisposes people, not only to cohabitation and to the decline of marriage, but also to multiple premarital and extramarital sexual affairs.

 To this first category we must add the devaluing of maternity.
 Women scarcely have true freedom of choice.
-15 Social pressure tends to make them feel guilty if they do not work in a paid profession and if they do not contribute, by their work, to fiscal revenue, to subsidizing pensions, to mutual and other funds for unemployment.
+Social pressure tends to make them feel guilty if they do not work in a paid profession and if they do not contribute, by their work, to fiscal revenue, to subsidizing pensions, to mutual and other funds for unemployment.
 Echoing this rampant pressure, public powers honor neither maternity nor paternity.
 This double omission is prejudicial to the family, within which the mother is called to play a central and irreplaceable role, which obviously does not exclude the equally essential role of the father.